tjuho/Frisbeegolf-points-counter/README.md

 #Frisbee golf points calculator

 Keeps track of the number of throws when you progress the frisbee golf course.
-It works in the browser and you can input all of your groups points.
+It works in the browser and you can input all of your group's points.
 The points are stored in mongoDB https://www.mongodb.com/ database.
 This was practice assignment for Helsinki university course Fullstack 2019.
 There are two frontends available: normal browser frontend and react native frontend to be used with mobile phones.
+The stack is React + Node.js + Express + MongoDB

 ##Installing and running the app locally